Toby Rimes

 By 1985, Toby was mentioned in the Guinness Book of Pet Records.
 "The richest dog on record was a standard poodle named 'Toby', who was left the modern equivalent of £15 million in the will of his eccentric American owner, Miss Ella Wendel, who died in New York in 1931."
 Since then Toby was listed in multiple Guinness books as the "richest dog."

-When the real Tobey died in 1933, his obituary was published in the New York Times under the headline "ELLA WENDEL'S DOG DIES AT OLD HOME; Tobey, Last of Long Line, Had Exclusive Play Rights in Valuable 5th Av.
-Yard.
-LIES WITH PREDECESSORS Buried Beside All the Other Tobeys in Plot Near Summer House at Irvington."
+When the real Tobey died in 1933, his obituary was published in the New York Times.